-Wrongful termination in contradiction to public policy occurs when an employer violates a specific and clearly articulated public policy in terminating an employee.
+Wrongful termination in violation of public policy occurs when an employer violates a specific and clearly articulated public policy in terminating an employee.
 For instance, it is a violation of public policy to fire an employee because she has exercised her right to workers’ compensation; applied for unemployment compensation; attended jury duty; or refused a private employer’s demand to take polygraph.
 Attorney Christine Elzer successfully prevailed at trial in a wrongful discharge public policy claim.